 The walk between Corniglia and Manarola is very flat compared to some of the other walks.

 Manarola to Riomaggiore (The Lovers Walk)

 Path length: 1.1km (0.7 miles) Walking time: 25 minutes Difficulty level: easy

 This is the most famous walk in Cinque Terre.
 Known as Via dell’amore (The lovers walk), it’s the perfect romantic stroll for couples in love.

 Note: Via dell’amore is closed.
-It should open again from April 2021.
+It should open again in 2024.

-Traveling by ferry isn’t by far the most convenient way to move around Cinque Terre but it gives you a unique and amazing perspective.
+Traveling by ferry isn’t the most convenient way to move around Cinque Terre but it gives you a unique and unforgettable perspective.